 Transpeople are always thinking about their identities.
 It doesn’t mean they are self-centered; it means that on a daily basis they face an issue that most of us never consider.
 It’s a basic, existential matter that forces them to examine themselves and ultimately address the challenge from Hamlet that Polonius makes to his son, Laertes: “This above all: to thine ownself be true.”

-So, Green said, “When James finally announced who he was and I went back over things from our past it hit me, like … *Duh, you dumb son-of-a-b!$@#*.”
+So, Green said, “When James finally announced who he was and I went back over things from our past it hit me, like … *Duh, you dumb [email protected]#*.”
 It became obvious.
 “How could I not have realized it?”

 James lives in Olympia now.
 He has had “top surgery” and a legal name change, but has not gone further in his transition.
 The journey continues for him.
 And for Green, too.
 “I needed to learn and that led me to the local groups, the Tennessee Vals, the Tennessee Transgender Political Coalition (TTPC) and PFLAG,” where he works with parents who are newly learning that their child is trans.
 “I’m in the LGBT Ally business,” Green said.
 “I just wish there were more of us.
 Transpeople need allies.”

 Then he smiles.
 “The experience is different for everyone,” he says.
 “It really hit home when James asked me a question that most boys ask when they’re three or four, not when they’re twenty-five.
 ‘Dad,’ James asked, ‘How should I use the men’s room?”